jeanbarbier/jeanbarbier/index.md

 I addition to science, I also enjoy a lot electronic music ([some musical experiments from another life](https://soundcloud.com/junkosaur)), and pretty much any mean of riding/gliding snow, water or air.
 I also love holding my breath while free diving.

+For prospective students who would like to do a PhD under my supervision, check the [openings](https://pica.cineca.it/sissa/phd-datascience-01-2022/) in the PhD program in [Theoretical and Scientific Data Science at SISSA](https://datascience.sissa.it/phd-in-theoretical-and-scientific-data-science).

 # ERC project CHORAL: Computational Hardness Of RepresentAtion Learning

 I feel honoured to be a recipient of a **Starting Grant in Mathematics from the [European Research Council](https://erc.europa.eu/news/erc-2021-starting-grants-results?fbclid=IwAR0-AB0MH9WFvlv3Ynp9Z6EMXy_0igRVLsIAiUlB7h79ftnLslV5Pxv_Qp8)**.
 I'm therefore now in the process of hiring brilliant motivated researchers to form a group at ICTP to carry out this exciting and timely project.